pavel-surinin/declarativejs/docs/README.md

 [ {e: 1}, {e: 2}, {c: 3} ].reduce(toMergedObject(MergeStrategy.UNIQUE), {}) // ERROR
 ```

-Since MergeStrategy is just a predicate function with delaration: `(aggregatorValue: T, currentValue: T, key: string) => boolean`
+Since MergeStrategy is just a predicate function with declaration: `(aggregatorValue: T, currentValue: T, key: string) => boolean`
-Developer can define its own predicate to avoid object raversing and check, are all properties equal.
+Developer can define its own predicate to avoid object traversing and check, are all properties equal.

 ```javascript
 import { Reducers } from 'declarative-js'